 SnapChat, Instagram and Facebook are venues for group signaling.
 Signaling goods signal status and affiliation to other “like minded” monkeys.
 Signaling goods can be physical – handbags, watches and fancy cars.
-They can be virtual – political, religious, and tribal affiliations.
+And, they can be virtual – political, religious, and tribal affiliations.
 Social media makes it easier to signal wealth via conspicuous consumption of goods like food, travel and clothing.
 Editorial outrage is a signaling good.
 News outlets have switched from facts to opinions and outrage.
 Social media has degenerated into a deafening cacophony of groups signaling and repeating their shared myths. ~ Naval Ravikant.

 “Each little update – each individual bit of social information – is insignificant on its own, even supremely mundane.
 But taken together, over time, the little snippets coalesce into a surprisingly sophisticated portrait of your friends’ and family members’ lives, like thousands of dots making a pointillist painting.” ~ Alex Soojung Kim Pang on Social Media and its ambient intimacy.

 What: It feels good that we have likes, there is absolutely no requirement for talent or having to be exceptional, rare and have anything valuable to offer.
 Cue, the Kardashian sisters.